We all want to sleep well so that we’re always ready for whatever life presents us with.

 Benzodiazepines are often prescribed for sleep problems and there are a variety of them that can be used for various subtypes of insomnia.2

-For instance, fast-acting benzodiazepines can be used to treat sleep-onset insomnia (when a patient has difficulties falling asleep once in bed), while longer acting ones can be used for those who wake up during the night but can fall asleep relatively easily.
+For instance, fast-acting benzodiazepines can be used to treat sleep-onset insomnia (when a person has difficulties falling asleep once in bed), while longer acting ones can be used for those who wake up during the night but can fall asleep relatively easily.

 Unfortunately, tolerance for this class of medications develops rapidly, often leading to dependency.4